Walker–Warburg syndrome: Presentation

 This illustration shows patient’s brain MRI with Walker-Warburg syndrome.
 On MRI bilateral enlargement of the internal ventricles and cobblestone lissencephaly (Type 2) with lack of gyration can be seen.

 The clinical manifestations present at birth are generalized hypotonia, muscle weakness, developmental delay with intellectual disability and occasional seizures.
 The congenital muscular dystrophy is characterized by hypoglycosylation of α-dystroglycan.

 Those born with the disease also experience severe ocular and brain defects.
 Half of all children with WWS are born with encephalocele, which is a gap in the skull that will not seal.
 The meninges of the brain protrude through this gap due to the neural tube failing to close during development.
 A malformation of the a baby's cerebellum is often a sign of this disease.
 Common ocular issues associated with WWS are abnormally small eyes and retinal abnormalities cause by an underdeveloped light-sensitive area in the back of the eye.

 Genetics

-Several genes have been implicated in the etiology of Walker–Warburg syndrome, and others are as yet unknown.
-Several mutations were found in the protein O-Mannosyltransferase POMT1 and POMT2 genes, and one mutation was found in each of the fukutin and fukutin-related protein genes.
-Another gene that has been linked to this condition is Beta-1,3-N-acetylgalactosaminyltransferase 2 (B3GALNT2).
+Several genes have been implicated in the etiology of Walker–Warburg syndrome, and following genes are: POMT1, POMT2, POMGNT1, FKTN, FKRP, LARGE, CRPPA, GTDC2, DAG1, RXYLT1, B3GALNT2, POMK, B3GNT1, GMPPB.
+All these enzymes (except for DAG1, which is dystroglycan itself) participate in glycosylation of α-dystroglycan, which is important for the proper function of the protein.
+DAG1 mutations can cause either hypoglycosalation or pertubated maturation/transport to plasma membrane.

+First gene to cause WWS, POMT1, was discovered in 2001 by de Bernabe and colleagues.